nealde/dash-flask-application/application/pages/p2d.md

 $$\kappa _{eff,p} = \epsilon_p^{brugg}\kappa = 0.01775(4.1253 E^{-2}+5.007 E^{-1}c-4.7212 E^{-1}c^2 +1.5094 E^{-1}c^3-1.6018 E^{-2}c^4)$$

-$\kappa$ is the given reaction rate
+\(\kappa\) is the given reaction rate

-$brugg$ is the bruggman coefficient - it captures the tortuosity associated with the pores in the electrode
+\(brugg\) is the bruggman coefficient - it captures the tortuosity associated with the pores in the electrode

-$\epsilon$ is the volume fraction of the electrode that is porous
+\(\epsilon\) is the volume fraction of the electrode that is porous

 ##### Butler-Volmer Kinetics at Each Electrode

 $$j_p = 2\kappa_p(c_{s, max,p}-c^s_p)^{0.5}c^{s0.5}_pc^{0.5}sinh(\frac{0.5F}{RT}(\Phi_1-\Phi_2-U_p))$$

-$U_p$ is a fitted relationship between the open-circuit potential and the degree of lithiation of each electrode - this is a material property that is generally measured experimentally.
+\(U_p\) is a fitted relationship between the open-circuit potential and the degree of lithiation of each electrode - this is a material property that is generally measured experimentally.

 ### The Path of A Lithium Particle

 During charge, the lithium begins in the anode.
 An external voltage is applied, and this splits the electron off of the Lithium.
 The electron is removed from the system by way of electronic conduction through the graphite structure to the current collector, and the Li+ diffuses out of the porous electrode.
 These relationships are captured by the Fick's Law equation, the Electronic Conduction, the Charge Balance, and the Butler-Volmer Kinetic equations.

 As the Li+ is generated at the anode and diffuses into the electrolyte, the charge balance of the system changes.
-These mechanics are captured in the Charge Balance equation, which relies on $c$, the concentration of lithium in the electrolyte, $\kappa_{eff}$, the effective rate of reaction, and $\sigma_{eff}$, the electronic conductivity of the material.
+These mechanics are captured in the Charge Balance equation, which relies on \(c\), the concentration of lithium in the electrolyte, \(\kappa_{eff}\), the effective rate of reaction, and \(\sigma_{eff}\), the electronic conductivity of the material.
 Together, this equation couples the diffusion, reaction rate, and electronic conduction equations in order to accurately capture the driving force behind the charge at different points in the electrode.

 Once the lithium ion leaves the anode particle, it diffuses through the separator in the electrolyte.

 When it reaches the cathode, it is free to combine with another electron and this process happens in reverse - the varying potentials in the solid material and liquid electrolyte drive the local reactions, where Lithium intercalates into the cathodic crystal structure.

 ## Implementation